Solar Power Guides & Rankings Canada 2021

 Interconnection policies determine what size of system can connect to the grid, as well as how and how much systems are compensated for the energy they produce.
 Higher scoring provinces generally allow large system sizes and compensate energy production at the full retail rate.

 Utility bill rate design determines how much total electricity costs decline when energy usage declines.
-Higher scoring provinces have more responsive rate designs.
+Higher scoring provinces have more responsive rate designs (i.e., reducing your electricity usage in kWh by 50% yields at least a 50% reduction in your electricity bill).

 (You can read more about electricity prices and rate design on our Electricity Prices page.)